goncalotomas/FMKe/README.md

 ## Build Tool

-[Antidote][3] used rebar2 internally as the official build tool, but with a newer and much improved version, there is no good reason for developing FMK-- with rebar3.
-As such, I will refer you to the [rebar3 official documentation][1] for installation support.
+The FMK-- prototype application uses rebar3 as its official build tool.
+For anything other than the instructions listed below, I will refer you to the [rebar3 official documentation][1] for installation support.

 ### Quick instalation guide